gb-kgp/LLM-MedicalSummarization-Benchmark/README.md

 # LLM-MedicalSummarization-Benchmark

 This is the official codebase for the ACL Submission.
+Please check our [arXiv](http://arxiv.org/abs/2505.21242) for more details.

 ## Models covererd in the study
 We cover three models in this study